 If you already took advantage of the low mortgage rates last year and refinanced, you likely won’t be able to get a lower APR on a new loan.
 Unless you need to move for some other reason, it could be worth waiting until there’s more inventory and you won’t need to compete with other bids.
 Because interest rates are expected to stay low, there’s no need to rush a move, especially if you’re already getting the lowest possible mortgage rate.

 One-quarter of adults lost their job or had their income reduced as a result of the coronavirus pandemic, so it’s not uncommon for families to be struggling right now.
 Although you might think that downsizing could be a good solution to financial distress, there are many expenses wrapped up in selling a house, including making repairs, marketing efforts, and closing costs.

 If your income is unreliable, you may be better off choosing to tap the equity in your home rather than sell it, especially if you don’t expect to make a profit.

 If you need to move or expect the sale of your home to be lucrative, 2021 could be a great time for you to switch houses.
 But you should consider your current financial decision, the particular real estate market you’re in, and the condition of your home before you make your decision.

 Whatever you decide, now is a great time to get low interest rates on home equity loans, HELOCs, and mortgage refinancing, so if you need to tap the equity in your home or get a lower monthly payment, you’re in a great place to be able to do so.

-1For the Figure Home Equity Line, approval may be granted in five minutes but is ultimately subject to verification of income and employment.
+Disclaimer 1Approval may be granted in five minutes but is ultimately subject to verification of income and employment, as well as verification that your property is in at least average condition with a property condition report.
 Five business day funding timeline assumes closing the loan with our remote online notary.
 Funding timelines may be longer for loans secured by properties located in counties that do not permit recording of e-signatures or that otherwise require an in-person closing.